The FSLN’s relationship with religion has always been contradictory

 Three fundamental paradigms

-I also want to analyze those relationships over time based three paradigms from which religion can be experienced and understood.
+I also want to analyze those relationships over time based on three paradigms from which religion can be experienced and understood.

 The first paradigm is rooted in the mythical.
 Science has no place here, where the worldview is very traditional, with God explaining everything and resolving everything.
 Religious practices are rites and celebrations to give thanks to God, on whom we totally depend.